hamidgasmi/training.computerscience.algorithms-datastructures/README.md

                             if dist [v ] = ∞ :
                                 Enqueue (Q, v)
                                 dist [v] ← dist [u] + 1
+- BSF Properties:
     - A node is **discovered** when it's found for the 1st time and enqueued
     - A node is **processed** when it's dequeued from the BFS queue: all its unvisited neighbors are discovered (enqueued)
     - By the time a node u at distance d from S is dequeued, all the nodes at distance at most d have already been discovered (enqueued)
     - **BSF Queue property**:
         - At any moment, if the 1st node in the queue is at distance d from S, then all the nodes in the queue are either at distance d or d + 1 from S
         - All the nodes in the queue at distance d go before (if any) all the nodes at distance d + 1
         - Nodes at distance > d + 1 will be discovered when d + 1 are processed => all d are gone
 - Related problems:
     - [Computing the Minimum Number of Flight Segments](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/issues/131)
     - A **bipartite** graph: